robert/robert.github.com/_posts/2014-12-08-fun-with-your-friends-facebook-sessions.md

 <img src="/images/fb/authlaptop.png" />
 </p>

-You return to Burp Suite and find the log for the HTTP POST request for this authorisation.
-You copy the HTTP response into Evernote.
+You return to Burp Suite and find the log for the HTTP POST request for this authentication.
+You copy the HTTP response into Evernote for later.

 {% highlight text %}
 HTTP/1.1 200 OK